multiversx/mx-docs/docs/sdk-and-tools/sdk-js/sdk-js-signing-providers.md

 );
 ```

-Upon signing the transactions using the web wallet, the user is redirected back to `callbackUrl`, while the _query string_ contains information about the transactions, including their signatures.
+Upon signing the transactions, the user is redirected back to `callbackUrl`, while the _query string_ contains information about the transactions, including their signatures.
 The information can be used to reconstruct `Transaction` objects using `getTransactionsFromWalletUrl()`:

 ```js
 const plainSignedTransactions = provider.getTransactionsFromWalletUrl();